 Does it Work?

-For the hair removal to be effective, it requires several sessions —most experts recommend at least six sessions.
-Hair can grow back in between sessions but it will be much weaker than before, until it may eventually stop growing.
+For hair removal to be effective, it requires several sessions —most experts recommend at least six sessions.
+Hair can grow back in between sessions, but it will be much thinner than before until it may eventually stop growing.

 With the Bareskin device in your hand, you no longer need to go to any laser hair removal clinic.
-You can perform the session at your home and use the device whenever needed.
+Instead, you can perform the session at your home and use the device whenever needed.

-Laser hair removal is a safe and pain-free procedure that has almost no risk involved if performed correctly and the necessary precautions are taken.
-Permanent hair removal is not a guarantee but the hair will grow back weaker and slower.
+Laser hair removal is a safe and pain-free procedure with almost no risk involved if performed correctly and taken the necessary precautions.
+Permanent hair removal is not guaranteed, but the hair will grow back weaker and slower and finally fall out.

 While there are some possible minor side effects after each session, there is no risk of it causing cancer or infertility.
 However, should the minor side effects like irritation and redness last for more than a few hours after the procedure, you should see a doctor.

 Medically reviewed by: Dr. Robert Walters MD (Dermatologist)